thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Acknowledgments
 {:unnumbered}

-We would like to thank Ben Kaduk and John Mattsson.
+We would like to thank Ben Kaduk, John Mattsson and Michael Richardson.